BBC needs to reassure people in wake of Huw Edwards scandal – Culture Secretary

 Ms Nandy also said that she has asked to see the employment law advice given to the BBC.

-She added that Edwards should return his salary, which is estimated to be more than £400,000 last year.
+She added that Edwards should return his salary, which is estimated to have been around £200,000 from his arrest until he resigned five months later.

 Ms Nandy said that she was “very concerned” that taxpayers money was being used to pay Edwards’ salary, when the newsreader was committing “serious crimes”.